rmaicle/rmaicle.github.io/_posts/2014-11-12-redcarpet.md

 To see the steps on setting it up, take a look at [Local GitHub Pages on Windows](/blog/2014/11/05/github-pages.html).

 After installing the required software and if Redcarpet is not yet installed then execute the following commands.
-Redcarpet 3.1.2 is the current version of this writing.
+(Redcarpet 3.1.2 is the current version of this writing).

 ~~~
 gem install redcarpet
 redcarpet --version
 ~~~

-One thing I like about Redcarpet is that it allows me to use the original Markdown syntax for embedding code blocks using the tilde or backtick characters.
+One thing I like about _Redcarpet_ is that it allows me to use the original Markdown syntax for embedding code blocks using the _tilde_ or _backtick_ character.

 <div class="highlight"><pre>
 {% raw %}~~~ cpp{% endraw %}